mohamuhsin/the-counter-app/README.md

-d# Refs and Portals in react.
+# Refs and Portals in react.

 This project demonstrates how to work with refs and portals in react.